CollectionBuilder/cb-docs/docs/pages/interpretive.md

 ### Include Command Examples

-Copy and paste the examples below and replace the required variables with variables that pertain to your collections.
+Copy and paste the examples below and replace the required variables with variables that pertain to your collections (remember, variable options are defined within each include file, located in the "_includes/feature/" directory in your project repository).

 #### Include a Collection Image